29 min read

 Frequently Asked Questions

-Do I need BuddyBoss Pro or will the free BuddyBoss Platform plugin work?
+Do I need BuddyBoss Pro or will the free community plugin work?

-The free BuddyBoss Platform plugin provides the core community features – member profiles, activity feeds, groups, and messaging – that a basic marketplace needs.
+The free versions of BuddyNext and BuddyBoss Platform both provide the core community features a basic marketplace needs - member profiles, activity feeds, groups, and messaging.
 BuddyBoss Platform Pro adds advanced profile fields, live streaming, gamification, and deeper WooCommerce integration.
-For a straightforward marketplace build, the free platform version plus BuddyX theme and a multi-vendor plugin covers most requirements.
-Consider upgrading to Pro when you need advanced member profile customization, video messaging, or badge-based gamification to recognize top vendors and buyers.
-Do not pay for Pro features you will not use in your first year; you can always upgrade as the platform grows.
+For a straightforward marketplace build, the free community plugin plus BuddyX theme and a multi-vendor plugin covers most requirements.
+Consider upgrading to Pro features when you need advanced member profile customization, video messaging, or badge-based gamification to recognize top vendors and buyers.
+Do not pay for Pro features you will not use in the first year; you can always upgrade as the platform grows.

 Can I run a marketplace without Dokan or WC Vendors by using just WooCommerce?